pa-0/dos2unix/dos2unix/README.txt

         other problems.
 Internationalization has been added and ports to DOS, Windows, Cygwin and OS/2 Warp have been made.

 	These implementations of dos2unix and unix2dos were originally made as an Open Source alternative for dos2unix/unix2dos under SunOS/Solaris.
 	They have a few similar conversion modes, namely ascii, 7bit and iso.
 	The first versions were made by John Birchfield in 1989, and in 1995 rewritten from scratch by Benjamin Lin.
+Mac to Unix conversion was added by Bernd Johannes Wuebben in 1998, Unix to Mac conversion by Erwin Waterlander in 2010.

 Translations